About The Football Ground Guide and Author Duncan Adams

 About the Author - Duncan Adams

-I personally love sports stadiums and I have previously visited all of the 92 current league grounds (and over 55 of those grounds with my team Birmingham City).
-Since started this Guide I have also visited many of the Scottish and Conference Grounds and have now been to over 280 venues.
+I personally love sports stadiums and I have previously visited all of the 92 current league grounds (60 of those grounds with my team Birmingham City).
+Since starting this Guide I have also visited many of the Scottish, Welsh and Non-League Grounds and I have now been to over 300 venues.

 So enjoy your footballing travels around the grounds and good luck to your team, except when they are playing Birmingham City of course!